 - Attending Parents & Citizens? or equivalent parent body meetings as required to provide details of the program and the services that are available.

 - Facilitating community partnership programs between the school and the wider community, under the supervision of the school principal.

-What are the minimum requirements of a student wellbeing support officer?
+Minimum requirements of a student wellbeing support officer

-Student wellbeing support officers appointed must meet the following conditions:
+Student wellbeing support officers must meet the following conditions:

 - Accept that participation by schools and students is voluntary.

 - Respect, accept and be sensitive to other people?s views, values and beliefs.

 - Comply with state laws and policies in relation to child protection.

 The minimum qualification is a Certificate IV in a relevant discipline for example, Youth Work, Chaplaincy and Pastoral Care, or an equivalent qualification.
 The qualification must include competencies in ?mental health? and ?making appropriate referrals?.